kkjdaniel/bgg-price-extension/README.md

 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" using the toggle in the top right
 4. Click "Load unpacked"
-5. Select the `bgg-pricing-extension` folder
+5. Select the `bgg-pricing-extension` directory
 6. The extension icon will appear in your toolbar

 ## 📖 Usage